Over My Dead Body (1942 film)

-Over My Dead Body is a 1942 American film directed by Malcolm St. Clair starring Milton Berle, Mary Beth Hughes and Reginald Denny.
+Over My Dead Body is a 1942 American mystery film directed by Malcolm St. Clair starring Milton Berle, Mary Beth Hughes and Reginald Denny.

 Plot

 Jason Cordry (Milton Berle) is a mystery writer whose plots are so convoluted that even he cannot comprehend them, and they are often left uncompleted.

 His sympathetic wife, Patricia (Mary Beth Hughes), thinks she has discovered a winning story when she overhears three men discussing plans for a criminal endeavor.
 Jason, willing to take a risk for a good plot, decides to confess to a murder he did not commit.
 He incorrectly assumes that he can easily prove his innocence once he has extracted a story from the experience.
 He is almost convicted of the homicide, but at the last moment he is exonerated.